 American Museum of Natural History “Traveling the Silk Road”

 Rockman et al faciliated a collaborative evaluation with staff at the American Museum of Natural History for the exhibition: “Traveling the Silk Road: Ancient Pathway to the Modern World.”
 This evaluation explored visitors’ interest in and understanding of the exhibition and related programming and sought to integrate museum staff and volunteers throughout the process of instrument development, data collection, analysis, and reporting.
 The collaborative, cross-departmental evaluation effort utimately yielded greater understanding and buy-in for evaluation findings and identified meaningful outcomes, such as connections between special programming and subsequent visitor engagement and learning.

-Clark Let’s Do History Program and Smithsonian Institute 3D Resource Pilot
+Clark Let’s Do History Program and The Smithsonian Institution 3D Resource Pilot

-In this two-part study, Rockman et al (REA) evaluated outcomes of the Smithsonian Institute’s ongoing Let’s Do History teacher training program and an educational iBook which incorporates 3D technology in an interdisciplinary exploration of Abraham Lincoln and his era in history.
+In this two-part study, Rockman et al (REA) evaluated outcomes of The Smithsonian Institution’s ongoing Let’s Do History teacher training program and an educational iBook which incorporates 3D technology in an interdisciplinary exploration of Abraham Lincoln and his era in history.
 REA gathered feedback on the Let’s Do History program from teachers who attended the training and students experiencing their teaching techniques in the classroom.
-REA’s evaluation provided information on how the Smithsonian Institute can combine 3D technology with their considerable artifact collection to bring history to life.
+REA’s evaluation provided information on how The Smithsonian Institution can combine 3D technology with their considerable artifact collection to bring history to life.